TayoOlofintuyi/hello-world/README.md

 # hello-world
 I have edited the README.md !
+Fun little facts about me:
-My favorite color is #77133b !
+  My favorite color is #77133b!